 You probably have a dozen mixing bowls in your kitchen.
 They may be in different cupboards, some may be in the pantry and a few may be missing.
 One statement that is possibly true for every cook or baker is that you can never have too many mixing bowls.

 Mixing bowls have changed over the years.
 Some bowls now have measurements printed on the sides, making it easier to keep track of portions of your ingredients.
-Many mixing bowls have lids, meaning that you can use the bowl for storage as well as mixing.
+Many are packaged as sets with lids, meaning that you can use the bowl for storage as well as mixing.
 Mixing bowls with pour spouts are great tools to have, you can mix pancakes in the bowl, then use it to pour the batter right onto the griddle.

 Mixing Bowls Made From Different Materials

-If you are shopping for new mixing bowls you may be surprised by the wide variety of materials used to make bowls.
+If you are shopping for new mixing bowls you may be surprised by the wide variety of materials used to make them.
 Most people are familiar with the top three materials-glass, stone and aluminum.
-All three have benefits and drawbacks but all three materials make good mixing bowls.
+All three have benefits and drawbacks but all three materials work well.
 Here are some pros and cons of different materials used to make mixing bowls:

 Glass bowls have been around for a long time.
 Glass is great for mixing almost everything, especially acidic foods.
 It won’t react to acid heavy foods and it won’t absorb flavors or colors.
 The downside to glass is that it is heavy and can crack or break.